Latedi/Cinematic-Mine-Sweeper/README.md

 Compile to DLL or use the file in the release folder.
 This will only work with version 6.1 for Windows 7 Home Premium as the memory addresses are hard coded.
 If interest is shown a working copy could be provided.

 The memory addresses used were found by using Ida Pro.
+Dll injection was done using Advanced Process Manipulation (tool).